worace/circe-geojson/docs/Usage.md

 A very common use-case for GeoJSON (especially if you're using it in Scala) is to feed geospatial data + metadata into a data pipeline.

 For the spatial data you'll need one of the `Geometry` types, and to combine it with metadata you'll need to use a `Feature`.
-And because you're doing data pipeline work, it's possible that the size of your dataset will get large.

-For this reason, the GeoJSON `FeatureCollection` type is relatively useless for data engineering.
-This is because it requires you to parse the entire (potentially large) string before you can begin processing any of the features -- there is no streaming.
+At first glance a `FeatureCollection` might seem like a good fit for this use case, since it allows you to bundle up a collection of features.
+However, a `FeatureCollection` is still a single JSON object, which means the whole thing must be loaded and parsed before you can start processing any of the individual features.
+Unfortunately, this makes it relatively useless in data engineering contexts -- anywhere you might be working with variable-sized datasets that could grow larger than what comfortably fits in RAM.

-So, for example, when Microsoft releases their [US Building Footprints Dataset](https://github.com/microsoft/USBuildingFootprints) (which is awesome, and very nice of them to share) as `.geojson` files containing `FeatureCollections`, this is less awesome, because they force everyone to load (in the case of California) a 2GB+ file into memory before they can start parsing it.
+So, for example, when Microsoft releases their [US Building Footprints Dataset](https://github.com/microsoft/USBuildingFootprints) (which is awesome, and very nice of them to share) as `.geojson` files containing `FeatureCollections`, this is less awesome, because they force everyone to load (in the case of California) a 2GB+ file into memory before they can start parsing and processing it.

 Instead, it's better to store data as newline-delimited GeoJSON Features, so that you can stream the dataset and handle each feature in turn without loading the whole thing into memory.